flora-gr/gorlaeus_bookings/README.md

 # Gorlaeus Bookings

-An app for booking lecture rooms in the Gorlaeus and the Huygens buildings of Leiden University.
+An app for booking lecture rooms in the Gorlaeus building of Leiden University.